Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Introduction

-then the joint exponential moments of the field $\overline{X}_{N,\epsilon}(u)$ are well-approximated by those of $G_\epsilon(u)$.
-Indeed we formulate our approach in an abstract setting that we believe will have useful applications beyond random matrix theory, where other `approximately' log-correlated Gaussian fields (precisely in the sense of \eqref{exp_moments_condition}) may appear.

-Note that the assumption that $w$ is compactly supported in theorem \ref{th:gmc} is important, as to stay in the mesoscopic regime the values taken by $u$ cannot extend to an interval of length greater than $N^{\alpha}$ without \eqref{smoothing} becoming a global statistic.
-Although $\ell$ is fixed in theorem \ref{th:gmc}, we now consider the case where $\ell = L(N) \to \infty$ as $N \to \infty$.
+We also prove a result establishing the convergence of the $q$-moments of \eqref{muintro} and a relation to Selberg integrals.
+Although $\ell$ is fixed in Theorem \ref{th:gmc}, we now consider the case where $\ell = L(N) \to \infty$ as $N \to \infty$.
 Similarly, the rate at which $L(N) \to \infty$ is naturally restricted by the mesoscopic scale,

+Under this restriction we prove that the moments of the total mass are given by ratios of Gamma functions in the limit $N \to \infty$.